DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world3.md

 At least that is what been known from Great War records.
 But what is this mix of dozens, no, hundreds of colours on top of each other.

-"Lowly demon such as you, is not a worthy enemy for me!"
+"Lowly demon, such as you, is not a worthy enemy for me!"

 Light of this magic started fired off.